JeissonArcadio778/front-essentials/CSS/README.md

 # Selector Specificity

     1. Important : .Styles browser .CSS Styles .!important
     2. Specificity :
     3. Sources order :

     Where I can see the specificity: in the console.
 If u see, u can determinate what kind of select you are using.

 # Combinators:

 ## Adjacent Siblings (hermano cercano)

     h2 + p {
         ...
 Put this styles to *the next* element (p) to h2 }

 ## General Sibling (Hermano general)

     h2 ~ p {
         ...
 Put this styles to *all next* element (p) to h2 }

 ## Child

     div > p {
         ... where the dad is div and the direct child is p }

 ## descendant

     div p {
         ... all elements (p) inside div
     }

 ## p:first-child

     <div> *<p>*

     Examples:

     :last-child selects all last-child elements.

     span:last-child selects all last-child span elements.

     ul li:last-child selects the last li elements inside of any ul.

 ## :nth-child

     Examples:

     :nth-child(8) selects every element that is the 8th child of another element.

     div p:nth-child(2) selects the second p in every div

 # Units - dimensions (medidas)

 ## Absolutes:

     They are absolutes units into window. *Pixels* are defined and not change with the window size

     px.

 ## Relatives

     They change with window size.

 ### REM:

+    html {
+        font-size: 62.5%; /* 10px*/
+    }

+    p {
+        font-size: 1.6rem; /* 16px*/
+    }

+# Min/Max width

+*Rule*: When we will need to use min-max for width, we always should to use width (%) in the base (In percent).

+    section {
+        width: 80%;

+    *Rule*
+        min-width: 320px;
+        max-width: 600px;

+    *grow like u want*
+        min-height: 500px;

+        background-color: #F48484;
+        /* Center auto position */
+        margin: 0 auto;
+    }

+# Position

+The form to manipulate the contends, boxes, elements in HTML.

+The defect position is static.

+- Static

+We can use top, left, right, bottom
+- Absolute
+- Relative
+- Fixed
+- Sticky

+Example:

+    .content {
+        border: 2px black dotted;
+        display: inline-block;
+    }

+    .content__box {
+        display: inline-block;
+        background-color: brown;
+        width: 100px;
+        height: 100px;
+    }

+    .content__box:nth-child(2) {
+        position: relative;
+        top: 20px;
+        background-color: indianred;
+    }